danieljprice/splash/docs/settings.rst

-Contours of either the rendered pixel array or of another (separate) quantity can be plotted on top of the rendered plot by setting the “plot contours” option from the r)ender menu.
+Contours of either the rendered pixel array or of another (separate) quantity can be plotted on top of the rendered plot by setting the “plot contours” option from the :ref:`sec:menu-r`.
 With this option set, an extra prompt will appear after the render prompt asking the user for a quantity to be contoured.
 The contoured quantity can also be set via the command line options (:ref:`sec:commandline`).
 If the rendered and